 What is Nitrogen trioxide?

-N2O3 is a chemical compound formed by mercury and chlorine with a chemical name Nitrogen trioxide.
-It is also called Dinitrogen trioxide, or nitrogen sesquioxide.
-It is highly a toxic compound and irritating to mucous membranes.
+N2O3 is a chemical compound formed by nitrogen and oxygen with the chemical name nitrogen trioxide.
+It is also called dinitrogen trioxide, or nitrogen sesquioxide.
+It is a highly toxic compound and an irritant mucous membrane.

 Dinitrogen trioxide is a liquid which is blue and has an unpleasant, sharp odour.
-It has a long N–N bond at 186 pm.
+It has a long N–N bond having a bond length of 186 pm.
 It is a planar molecule which exhibits Cs symmetry.
-It dissociates partially into NO2 and NO. It is extremely irritating to skin, mucous membranes, and eyes.
-Inhaling the vapours is very toxic.
-It is widely used in certain purpose fuels.
+It dissociates partially into NO2 and NO. It extremely irritates to the skin, mucous membranes, and eyes.
+Inhaling the vapours can be very toxic.

 Properties of Nitrogen trioxide – N2O3

 |Density of Nitrogen trioxide